 A: Clock Yourself wasn’t designed with a specific age group in mind.
-Because it has adjustable speed and modifiable settings, Clock Yourself can be enjoyed by school aged children, athletes, seniors, and pretty much everyone in between.
+Because it has adjustable speed and modifiable settings, Clock Yourself can be enjoyed by school aged children, elite athletes, people with Parkinson’s Disease, and pretty much everyone in between.

-No matter how sharp or agile you are we suggest you start at the bronze level to familiarise yourself with the concept.
+No matter how sharp or agile you are we suggest you start with the simple colours challenge to familiarise yourself with the concept.

 Q: Do I need to speak other languages to incorporate the foreign language prompts into my Clock Yourself activities?

 A: No. If you can study and memorise seven foreign words at a time, you can incorporate them into your cognitive exercise by selecting a half clock face.
 If you want to stick to one language, that is ok too.

 A: Clock Yourself methodology was certainly designed around dementia-risk-reduction principles, but the effectiveness of this particular app has not yet been studied .
 We do know for sure that regular physical exercise significantly reduces our risk of developing dementia.
 You can learn more about the benefits of general exercise for brain health from this report.
 There is emerging evidence that combining physical exercise with cognitive tasks might provide additional benefit for brain health, cognitive performance and prevention of dementia.

 Q: By what mechanism could combining physical exercise + cognitive exercise provide additional benefits for the brain?